 The broad objective of the Advancing Concussion Assessment in Pediatrics (A-CAP) study is to improve the diagnosis and prognosis of paediatric mTBI.
 The aim is to conduct a multisite, prospective, concurrent cohort study that will assess a broad pool of neurobiological and psychosocial markers, including some not yet examined in any large-scale study (eg, multiple candidate genes, psychological resilience), and assess outcomes longitudinally over the first 6 months postinjury.
 The study will have a large sample to enable the analysis of complex interactions among neurobiological and psychosocial markers in terms of both diagnosis and prognosis of outcomes.
 We hypothesise that this strategy will (1) identify mTBI with excellent sensitivity and specificity (ie, differentiate it from orthopaedic injury) and (2) accurately predict longitudinal outcomes of mTBI.
 The research will enhance scientific understanding of paediatric mTBI.
 Genetic studies will help identify potential mechanisms underlying neural injury and repair in mTBI.
 State-of-the-art neuroimaging will afford a detailed assessment of the neural substrates of mTBI that can be linked to genetic profiles, as well as to outcomes.
 Thus, the study will help identify biomarkers for mTBI and clarify their prognostic significance.
 Similarly, the inclusion of novel psychosocial markers will yield a better appreciation of non-injury influences on mTBI and how they interact with its neurobiological substrates.

-Participants are between 8.00 and 16.99 years of age at the time of their injuries.
+Participants range from 8.00 to 16.99 years of age at the time of their injuries.
 The exclusion of younger children helps to insure that participants will be capable of self-report and able to complete MRI without sedation.
 Older adolescents are excluded in part for practical reasons, because they appear relatively infrequently in the EDs at the participating sites, but also to reduce developmental heterogeneity within the sample; we wanted the study to focus on school-aged children and youth, not on young adults, who function in very different contexts from their younger counterparts.

 The mTBI group includes children who sustain a blunt head trauma resulting in one or more of the following three criteria, consistent with the WHO definition of mTBI: (1) an observed loss of consciousness, (2) a Glasgow Coma Scale score of 13 or 14 or (3) at least one acute sign or symptom of concussion as noted by ED medical personnel on a standard case report form (ie, post-traumatic amnesia, focal neurological deficits, skull fracture, post-traumatic seizure, vomiting, headache, dizziness, other mental status changes).
 Children with OI are included if they sustain upper or lower extremity fractures, sprains or strains due to blunt force/physical trauma, associated with Abbreviated Injury Scale (AIS)19 scores of 4 or less.
 Children in both groups must present to one of the five EDs within 48 hours of injury; transfer from an outside hospital is not an exclusion criterion as long as enrolment occurs within 48 hours of injury.